Chris Mussman

 Christopher Mussman (born July 12, 1968) is an American football coach and former player.
-In March 2014 Mussman was hired as the co-offensive coordinator and quarterbacks coach at St. Cloud State University.
 He served as head football coach at the University of North Dakota from 2008 to 2013, compiling a record of 31–34.
+In March 2014.
+Mussman was hired as the co-offensive coordinator and quarterbacks coach at St. Cloud State University.

 Mussman was a four-year letter-winner and starting offensive lineman at Iowa State University from 1987 to 1990.
 He earned a bachelor's degree from Iowa State in 1991 and a master's degree from Minnesota State University, Mankato in 1994.
 Mussman was hired as the 25th head coach of the Fighting Sioux on January 4, 2008.
 After bringing his team back from a 20-point deficit against South Dakota, Mussman was named Great West Conference Coach of the Year.